Flexitive/page-api/README.md

 `load` is called by the Flexitive Runtime early in the page load sequence.
 The page will not start until all elements have finished loading their assets.

 ### `render`
-Populate `element` with HTML you want to display when the element appears.
+Populate `container` with HTML you want to display when the element appears.

 `size` is an object with `width` and `height` properties, representing the dimensions of the custom element.
 This is useful if the element content needs to respond to the element size.